EECS3311F24/project-syllabally/doc/sprint2/PB.md

 20. As a professor, I want to verify the authenticity of the uploaded materials, so that the post would have higher popularity and credibility for students to unlock and access. <br>

-21. **NEW FROM SR1: TO BE GIVEN PRIORITY** As a student, I want to filter through my searches so that I can find the most relevant results.
+21. **NEW FROM SR1 - TO BE GIVEN PRIORITY:** As a student, I want to filter through my searches so that I can find the most relevant results.